skip to main content

 natural light and wellbeing

-artificial lighting in biophilic design
+wellbeing-centered artificial lighting

-Bedroom with dimmable strip-light hidden in the wood panel behind the bed.
+Bedroom with dimmable strip-light behind the bed.

 Credit: Makhno Studio

-designing with natural light
+designing with light

 Sunlight drawing patterns by filtering through a ribbed partition.